makevaa/dragonrip-toolbar/README.md

 ![Dragonrip toolbar compact preview](https://i.imgur.com/KLC9bxv.png "Dragonrip toolbar compact preview")

-🐵 Tampermonkey userscript to show a shortcut toolbar for [the browser game Dragonrip](https://dragonrip.com/).
-The items shown, their order, and layout can be edited in the JS file.
+🐵 [Tampermonkey](https://www.tampermonkey.net/) user script to show a shortcut toolbar for the browser game [Dragonrip](https://dragonrip.com/).<br>Which items to show, their order, and layout can be edited manually in the JS file.

 🍴 Available on GreasyFork: [greasyfork.org/en/scripts/532949-dragonrip-toolbar](https://greasyfork.org/en/scripts/533554-dragonrip-server-time)
 ## 🛠 Customizing the toolbar